apprunjs/apprun-docs/docs/dev-server.md

 ## Introduction

 We use [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) (ESM) extensively while coding nowadays.
 But we still cannot deploy the module-based code yet.
 It is because the browsers don't know how to handle global modules.
-E.g., When developing applications using [AppRun](https://github.com/yysun/apprun), we need a globe module of _apprun_.
+E.g., When developing applications using [AppRun](https://github.com/yysun/apprun), we need a global module of _apprun_.

 ```js
 import app from 'apprun'